consoledotdev/home/content/privacy.md

 - [Cloudflare](https://www.cloudflare.com/): Where run our websites and infrastructure.
-- [Google](https://www.google.com/): We host our email with Google, and use docs/drive collaboration software from Google.
+- [Google](https://www.google.com/): We use Google Workspace for our email, docs and general business collaboration/productivity.
+We also use Google Cloud services for our websites and infrastructure.
 - [Mailchimp](https://mailchimp.com/): Used for mailing list management and sending emails.
 - [Microsoft Azure](https://azure.microsoft.com/): Where we run our websites and